OddballInnovator/OddballInnovator.github.io/README.md

 ---

 ## PROFESSIONAL SUMMARY
-Technical Product Leader with 10+ years of experience building innovative products at Amazon, specializing in Generative AI and cloud technologies.
+Technical Product Leader with 10+ years of software development and 7+ years of product management experience, currently building innovative Generative AI and cloud technologies at Amazon.
 Unique blend of deep technical expertise (patent holder, full-stack developer) and product leadership (managing 50+ engineers).
 Proven track record of shipping successful products, from enterprise systems to consumer-facing AI applications.
 Passionate about building products that matter and mentoring the next generation of product leaders.

 ---